 It you do any kind of woodworking, compost the sawdust.
 If you have a wood-burning fireplace, compost the ash.
 For that matter, compost any hair you might accumulate (yours or your pets’)––even fingernail clippings.

 Finally, if you sew, compost the fabric scraps (except nylon, polyester, or other plastic—it’s bad for the worms.)
 Even if you don’t sew, you’ll eventually have clothes and linens too ratty to wear or donate.
+(Although some charities accept such for fabric recycling.)
 Cut up any natural fabric into small pieces and compost it.

 Shop related products